BirdDog-Intel/birddog_docs/docs/index.md

 BirdDog is a powerful & extensible research tool used by sales people to maximize revenue at their organization.

-The BirdDog Documentations is broken into two sections:
+The BirdDog Documentations is broken into three sections:

+* Quick Start Guide explains how you can build a repeatable, winning workflow in BirdDog in under an hour.
-* Application Docs are an overview of how to get the most value out of BirdDog.
+* Application Docs are an overvieew of how to get the most value out of BirdDog.
 Most users start here.
-* User Docs are very specific, technical instructions on how to use the platform
+* User Docs are very specific, technical instructions on how to use the platform.

 ??? info "Is BirdDog useful for non sales people?"